fabioesilveira/Back-end-FAST-FUEL/README.md

 - **Average rating per product**
 - **Total number of reviews**

-This feature improves user trust and simulates real-world e-commerce feedback systems.
+This system mirrors real-world review workflows used in food delivery and e-commerce platforms, where feedback is tied to verified purchases.

 ---